code4me/4me-app-builder-nodejs/README.md

  * Log into another account that has a trust relation with the provider account (e.g. 'wna-it' if you used 'wdc' as provider account).
  * Go to the Apps console, in the Settings section (e.g. https://wna-it.4me-demo.com/apps).
  * Locate the example integration under the 'Recommended Apps' header and click it (do not use the 'Add' button just yet).
- * Click the various tabs to see the information you configured for the Integration.
+ * Click the various tabs to see the information you configured for the app.
 There is no 'Configuration' tab yet, as the App is not yet installed.
-On the 'Security & Compliance' tab the customer can see the details of the scopes, automation rules, webhook of the Integration as well as the 'Compliance' statement.
+On the 'Security & Compliance' tab the customer can see the details of the scopes, automation rules, webhook of the offering as well as the 'Compliance' statement.
  * Click 'Install App' to be taken to the form to fill the configuration parameters for this customer.
  * From here on the process is identical as described above for the [Log Note Dispatcher Integration Configuration](#log-note-dispatcher-integration-configuration) or [Typeform Integration Configuration](#typeform-integration-configuration).